Vassar College Pre-registration

-Each student has two options for pre-registration.
-You can use the web pre-registration system to enter your own course selections or you can simply complete a pre-registration form and return it to the Office of the Registrar.
-We encourage you to use the computer since you will have access to information such as course limits, class restrictions, and up-to-date information on how many students have requested a particular course section.
+You will use the web pre-registration system to enter your own course selections.
+You will have access to information such as course limits, class restrictions, and up-to-date information on how many students have requested a particular course section.

 You must meet with your adviser during the 2-week registration period.
 You must get a RegPin from your adviser that will allow you to access the pre-registration system.
 Your 9-digit ID number is also required.
 If you are a double major or an Independent major you should have been assigned 2 (two) major advisers.
 In order to register you will be required to obtain a distinct RegPin from each of these advisers.
 You will not be able to log on to the Pre-Registration system without these 2 (two) RegPins.
 If you do not wish to use the computer, your adviser(s) must sign your registration form before the registrar will accept it.